gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Reflection/Gapotchenko.FX.Reflection.Loader/README.md

 System.IO.FileNotFoundException: Could not load file or assembly 'ContosoEngine, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null' or one of its dependencies.
 The system cannot find the file specified.
 ```

-It occurs because `ContoseEngine.dll` assembly is located at the outside folder,
+It occurs because `ContoseEngine.dll` assembly is located at the outside directory,
 and the default .NET assembly loader does not provide an easy way to cover scenarios like this.

 In order to cover that scenario, a developer would subscribe to `AppDomain.CurrentDomain.AssemblyResolve` event.